Dr Joe Briscoe

 Other Research Projects

 Zinc oxide (ZnO) is a piezoelectric material, and ZnO nanorods can be grown easily using solution-based methods with as-grown alignment of the crystal lattice.
 Thus, when strained, the nanorod arrays will generate a potential difference between their two surfaces, and as such can be used for mechanical energy harvesting.
-We developed a novel p-n junction based nanogenerator using a junction between ZnO nanorods and PEDOT:PSS, and have developed this to significantly increase the output voltage and power, and investigate its commercial potential.
+We developed a novel p-n junction based nanogenerator using a junction between ZnO nanorods and PEDOT:PSS, and have developed this to significantly increase the output voltage and power, transfer it to textile substrates for wearable applications, and investigate its commercial potential.

 We are investigating a range of novel oxide materials and composite systems for both powder-based photocatalysis, and as thin films for photo-electrocatalysis (PEC), focussing on solar fuel generation (artificial photosynthesis).
 Our particular focus is on the role of ferroelectric polarisation in photocatalysis, and how this can be used to enhance catalyst performance.